 Are Boils Common In Babies?

 Boils most commonly appear in teenagers or young adults.
-Although not very common, boils are often observed in babies.
-A boil can develop in healthy infants, but babies with conditions such as diabetes, weakened immune system, and with existing skin infections and frequently bitten by insects are at a higher risk (4).
+Although not very common, thay may be observed in babies.
+A boil can develop in healthy infants, but babies with weakened immune system, an existing skin infections, as well as and frequent insects bitesy insects are at a higher risk (4).